Workplace COVID-19 Vaccine Policies

 - There is less time off from work or school if you are a close contact of a person who has COVID-19 and have no symptoms.

-- It will help us keep workplaces, businesses and services open with a better quality of life.
+- It will help us keep workplaces, organizations and businesses fully staffed and operating.

 Resources you could use for education and promotion in your workplace